+- Continue to work with the U.S.

+Coast Guard to implement the

+Port State Measures Agreement

+and aggressively investigate

+interstate or foreign trafficking

+of illegally harvested or

+fraudulently represented fish or

+fish products.

-- Continue to work with the U.S. Coast Guard to implement the Port State Measures Agreement and aggressively investigate interstate or foreign trafficking of illegally-harvested or fraudulently represented fish or fish products. - Provide technical assistance to international partners in fisheries law enforcement to enhance their abilities to detect IUU fish and fish products before they enter the stream of commerce, and to investigate and prosecute IUU fishing violations. - Develop efficient and effective international monitoring tools related to the seafood supply chain, detect seafood fraud and mislabeling, and enforce import regulations.
+- Provide technical assistance to international partners in fisheries law enforcement to enhance their abilities to detect IUU fish and fish products before they enter the stream of commerce, and to investigate and prosecute IUU fishing violations, including the suspected use of forced labor.

+- Develop efficient and effective international monitoring tools related to the seafood supply